-Deploying Agentic UI in Financial Services: Security and Compliance Considerations
+Deploying In App AI Agents in Financial Services: Security and Compliance Considerations

-Deploying Agentic UI in regulated financial services requires careful attention to security, compliance, and governance.
+Deploying an AI agent inside a customer facing app in regulated financial services requires careful attention to security, compliance, and governance.
 Here's what enterprise leaders need to know before they go live.

-The business case for Agentic UI in financial services is compelling.
-The compliance and security considerations are equally important — and often underweighted in the initial enthusiasm.
+The business case for putting a voice agent inside your app, letting customers complete onboarding, claims, and payments by saying what they need, is compelling.
+The compliance and security considerations are equally important, and often underweighted in the initial enthusiasm.

-This isn't a reason to avoid Agentic UI.
-It's a reason to deploy it thoughtfully, with appropriate governance frameworks in place from the start.
+This isn't a reason to avoid in app agents.
+It's a reason to deploy them thoughtfully, with appropriate governance frameworks in place from the start.

 The regulatory landscape